Defending Against Liens. Know your rights under California law.

 How long do I have to file a defending against liens claim?

-Deadlines vary by claim type.
-Contract claims have a 4-year statute of limitations.
-Negligence claims have 3 years from discovery.
-Latent defect claims have a 10-year statute of repose.
-Consult an attorney immediately to determine your specific deadlines.
+Deadlines turn on claim type.
+Contract claims have a 4-year limitation; negligence claims, 3 years from discovery; latent-defect claims sit under a 10-year statute of repose.
+Talk to an attorney to confirm what applies to your situation.

 Do I need a lawyer for defending against liens?